typeofweb/proposal-qualified-imports/README.md

 ## FAQ
 ### Why not just use `import * as X from './x.js'` ?
 Even though this might work for certain scenarios, it makes it more difficult to reason about the modules being used.
-This is a problem not only for the developers due to the lack of readability, but also for the tooling which might not be able to correctly determine whether particular exports are actually used or not.
+This is a problem not only for the developers due to the lack of readability but also for the tooling which might not be able to correctly determine whether particular exports are used or not.

 Moreover, there's an overhead related to parsing and gathering all of the exports in a single namespace – compared to just a few we might want to use.

-### You could use dynamic import with destructuring like `const { a, b } = await import('./module.js');`
-Yes.
-However, there are a few major differences to what is drafted in this proposal. (#todo what are they?)

-Moreover, using destructuring with a dynamic import makes the intentions less clear.

 ## Previous work